fathi-hamed/SMC-CHALLENGE-IEEE-SUPCOM-SB/README.md

 ## Data Collection:
 Thе data collеction procеss bеgan by utilizing Googlе Forms, whеrе participants were asked to rеspond to a sеriеs of quеstionnairе statеmеnts еncompassing thrее kеy catеgoriеs: Physical and mеntal hеalth, Studеnts' Social rеlationships, and Emotional Rеsiliеncе.

 The data collection process involved distributing a questionnaire to participants through various online platforms.
-Firstly, the questionnaire became shared among individuals via Facebook groups, namely "Tunisia.AI," "My Prepa," and the Facebook organization committed to students of Sfax Preparatory Engineering Institute.
+Firstly, the questionnaire became shared among individuals via Facebook groups, namely "Tunisia.AI," "My Prepa," and the Facebook organization committed to students of Sfax Preparatory Engineering Institute,ESSTHS and Sup'Com.
 Additionally, the survey's link was made available by posting it in Instagram stories.
 Furthermore, contributors were reached through communication channels such as Emails, Messenger, and Whatsapp groups.

 Participants received a link to a Google Form survey.